kajzer/py4e_dbs/README.md

 Simple script to read from a txt file and hit url with contents to check if text contains curse words.

 **Fibonacci generator**
 generate first n numbers from Fibonacci series.
 Can be run as executable ./fibonacci_generator.py [#_of_numbers_in_sequance].
-Uses sys.argv.
+Uses sys.argv with try except block for validation.

 *Made on basis of py4e.com, Udacity, python notes for professionals*